Legal Guardianship Attorney Serving Sherman Oaks & Glendale, CA

 - You and your spouse/partner should try to name the same guardians for all of your children.

 The Hard Question is who to name as guardian for minor children.
-We will help you make a decision and take care of the rest.
+Our legal guardianship lawyer will help you make a decision and take care of the rest.
 For more information on naming a guardian for minor children or to obtain more information that is specific to your family’s needs.
 Contact us at 818-649-9110 or email us at email@example.com for a free consultation.